barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

 - Hatch is open, with the gang on the wrong side
 - Rachel has had her City sanity roll (realising the age from the sandstone)
 - Rachel saw Huston through a window

+### Next time

+- David will suggest that maybe they can get some planks of wood or something to cover the pit and let them escape.